tommasomoretti/nameless-analytics/README.md

   All data are written directly to Google BigQuery by the Server-Side Client Tag, which processes requests from the Client-Side Tracker Tag, enriches the content, and stores browser cookies.

 - **E-commerce event tracking**\
-  Flexible e-commerce data structure that supports ga4 or custom objects.
+  Flexible e-commerce data structure that supports GA4 standards or custom objects.

 - **Cross-domain tracking** (🚧 beta feature)\
   Track users and sessions across multiple websites.